SeafarersWind/pokegreen/INSTALL.md

 ### Build with a local rgbds version

 If you have different projects that require different versions of `rgbds`, it might not be convenient to install rgbds 0.9.2 globally.
-Instead, you can put its files in a directory within pokeaka, such as `pokeaka/rgbds-0.9.2/`.
+Instead, you can put its files in a directory within pokegreen, such as `pokegreen/rgbds-0.9.2/`.
 Then specify it when you run `make`:

 ```bash
 make RGBDS=rgbds-0.9.2/